 - Known for its white wines and sparkling wines, but also grows some red grapes.

 Best things to Do & attractions in Colmar, France

 If you’re spending a full day in Colmar, be sure to visit its famous cellars offered by Winalist's partner wineries.
 Each Alsacian winegrower's house on our platform tells you a different story about its estates, their heritage, and their terroir, all in order to enhance your oenological stay.

-During your stay in this sumptuous Alsatian city, we advise you to visit the Unterlinder Museum which is a former convent and an association museum.
-It is one of the most visited fine arts museums in the province.
-Pass in front of the Saint-Martin Collegiate Church, also called "Saint-Martin de Colmar Cathedral", which is the most important religious building in the city and one of the largest Gothic churches in the Haut-Rhin.
+During your stay in this sumptuous Alsatian city, we advise you to visit the Unterlinden Museum which is a former convent and an association museum.
+It is one of the most visited fine arts museums in the entire province.
+Also make sure to pass in front of the Saint-Martin Collegiate Church, also called "Saint-Martin de Colmar Cathedral", which is the most important religious building in the city and one of the largest Gothic churches in the Haut-Rhin.

-Do not miss Colmar's Little Venice which is a picturesque old tourist area.
-The view is magnificent and will really make you feel in Alsace: it is a typical place where you can have lunch or dinner.
-Then go to the Château du Hohlandsbourg which is a 13th century castle with a surprising view and a museum.
+Do not miss Colmar's Little Venice, either, which is a picturesque and walkable old tourist area.
+The view in this area of the city is magnificent and quintessentially Alsace.
+It’s also an ideal place where you can have a delicious lunch or dinner.
+Then, make your way to the Château du Hohlandsbourg, which is a 13th century castle with a surprising view and a museum.

 Colmar Christmas market is one of the most romantic in France, during the winter season.
 Explore this city’s richness and witness its uniquely Alsacian confluence of German and French cultures and architecture by booking an Alsace wine tasting, private tour, or full-day wine excursion with Winalist.
 We’ll help you plan your entire Alsace Wine Route itinerary or just a short excursion from town.